lmnaslimited/lump-beta/README.md

-# A statically generated blog example using Next.js and Markdown

-This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.
+# This is a beta version of LMNAs Unified Marketing Platform using Next.js, Grape.js and Destack

+The beta version of LUMP is aimed at creating a Fully functional and Profession Blog Static Blog site under 15 minutes.

-The blog posts are stored in `/_posts` as Markdown files with front matter support.
-Adding a new Markdown file in there will create a new blog post.
+The blog posts are stored in `/_posts` as Markdown files.
+By adding a new Markdown file, Content creators can will create a new blog post.

-To create the blog posts we use [`remark`](https://github.com/remarkjs/remark) and [`remark-html`](https://github.com/remarkjs/remark-html) to convert the Markdown files into an HTML string, and then send it down as a prop to the page.
-The metadata of every post is handled by [`gray-matter`](https://github.com/jonschlinkert/gray-matter) and also sent in props to the page.

 ## Preview